sidristij/dotnetbook/book/en/ExceptionalFlow/2-Exceptions-Architecture.md

 }
 ```

-By wrapping one exception in another we transfer the problem form one level of application to another and make its work more predictable in terms of consumer of this class: the `Main` method.
+By wrapping one exception in another we transfer the problem form one level of application to another and make its work more predictable in terms of a consumer of this class: the `Main` method.

 ### Based on reuse issues